AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 If at any point something were to silently go wrong within `loadModules` or `loadDb`, then corrupted configuration would be saved into cache, meaning that the following request would be served invalid configuration.

 `Mage_Core_Model_Config` also has a protected variable `$_useCache`, when this flag is set Magento will attempt to use load sections of the config from cache storage then persist them within the singleton itself.

-This logic is underpinned by the `_getSectionConfig` function.

-##Symptoms##
+##Symptoms of a Corrupted Config Cache##

 The following symptoms would usually manifest when the website is experiencing high load, and very often after a cache flush was triggered.
 The symptoms persist until you flush the `CONFIG` cache.